 Aggregate expectation Household expectation of the aggregate economy could be influenced by their idiosyncratic experiences.
 For example, Kuchler and Zafar (2019) find that in the SCE, unemployed households have a more pessimistic expectation of aggregate unemployment.
-Thus, changes in subjective unemployment risk can be correlated with changes in aggregate expectations, which means that my baseline results could be contaminated by the aggregate expectation channel.11 In Table A.2, I report estimation results after controlling for changes in expectation of the unemployment rate, stock prices, interest rate, and inflation rate.
-The magnitude of the unemployment risk effect attenuates but still remains statistically significant at the 5% level.
+Thus, changes in subjective unemployment risk can be correlated with changes in aggregate expectations, which means that my baseline results could be contaminated by the aggregate expectation channel.11 In Table A.2, I report estimation results after controlling for changes in expectation of the unemployment risk effect attenuates but still remains statistically significant at the 5% level.
 Moreover, almost all coefficients on the aggregate expectation terms are statistically insignificant, except the unemployment rate which is statistically significant at 10% level but much smaller in magnitude than the effect of individual unemployment risk.